EWC Logo

 The Committee’s findings

-The Committee (supported by an independent legal adviser throughout) considered the evidence provided to it and whether, if proven, the allegations amounted to misconduct.
+The Committee (supported by an independent legal adviser throughout) considered the evidence provided to it and whether, if proven, the allegations amounted to misconduct and/or a relevant offence.

 Code of Professional Conduct and Practice